 In the off-case that you do experience issues, our Support Team is ready to assist you with a solution.

 Additionally, we offer a Additional Payment Gateways bundle as a “premium” add-on to WP-Client.
 This Premium Extension allows you to add 2CheckOut, Amazon Payments, Braintree, PayFast, PayMill, Pay With Amazon, and Skrill to your arsenal of invoicing and paid registration gateways.
 The Additional Payment Gateways Premium Extension can be added “a la carte” to any existing WP-Client license level for a nominal fee.
 Purchase links are located in your Control Panel.

-If you have a proficiency in any language, please contact our Support Team to make arrangements for translation.
-We are authorized to offer upgrades to existing licenses in exchange for fully translated POT files.
-Additionally, you can download the most up-to-date translation HERE, and visit http://translate.wp-client.com/ to contribute to the translation files.
+You can download the most up-to-date translation files for all available languages HERE, and visit http://translate.wp-client.com/ to contribute to the translation files.
 The language files are constantly being updated, and we provide a new build of the ZIP file every week.

 WP-Client will work on Multisite installations, but does not share users, files, HUBs or Portal Pages across the entire network.
 For example, if you create a client on Site B, that client will not be able to also login with the same capabilities at Site C. However, with WP-Client installed on Site B, the plugin will function as intended on Site B only, just like it would on a normal standalone installation of WordPress.

 Each unique URL that contains a site ( alpha.maindomain.com, brava.maindomain.com, charlie.maindomain.com ) will need to be entered separately in your Control Panel in order to install on that URL.
 Meaning, a Single Site WP-Client license does not automatically entitle every site on a multi-site network to install/use WP-Client.